 Image source: Telegraph

-Liberty of London is a long standing and celebrated brand, that showcases quintessentially British designs on its fabrics.
-Fabrics Galore has stocked Liberty fabric since it opened 25 years ago and is one of the only London based fabric retailers that is trusted with this privilege.
+Liberty is a long standing and celebrated brand, that showcases quintessentially British designs on its fabrics.
+Fabrics Galore has stocked Liberty Fabrics since opening 30 years ago and is one of the few London based fabric retailers that is trusted with this privilege.

 Early History: 1862-1875